 When is registration?

-The Registration Welcome Party is where new members and returning WESA Members, who have already reserved their spot during the online reservations process, can come and pay for their members, mix and mingle with each other, and support our WESA Sponsor where the event is held.
+The Welcome Party is where new members and returning WESA Members, who have already registered and paid for their spot during the online registration process, can come mix and mingle with fellow returning and new members, and support our WESA Sponsor where the event is held.

 What happens on Draft Day?

 All registered and paid members will be drafted onto teams by the Coaches.
-The T1 Division Coaches start their draft first in the morning.
-Then the T2 Division Coaches do their draft in the afternoon.
-In the meantime WESA hosts a party for all members while they wait.
+The T2 Division Coaches start their draft first in the morning.
+Then the T1 Division Coaches do their draft in the afternoon.
+In the meantime, WESA hosts a party for all members while they wait.
 After both drafts have been done and all members are drafted onto the teams, they are announced to everyone.

 What is the Jersey Pick-Up Party?

 The Jersey Pick-Up Party is where all Members can pick up their jerseys from their team leadership.
 WESA loves a good Social, and what better way to get together again than to pick up your new team jersey at this party?

 An Open Practice is a skills practice session organized by WESA and is open to all WESA Members in either division.
 We will run through a series of skill building exercises which may include batting/hitting, infield and outfield, and base running.

 What is the Spring Ice Breaker Sunday?

 The Spring Ice Breaker Sunday usually happens the week before Opening Day.
 WESA hosts this one day game day for all teams to have an opportunity to have an extra fun day of play where the points don’t count towards Regular Season standings.
 Each team will have two games against other teams in their division for newbies to see what game play is like and to get the 'rust out' for returning players.